 Every incarnation of the failed ideology produces widespread anguish and wreaks havoc on the masses.
 Nicolas Maduro.
 Kim Jong-un.
 Raul Casto.
 None of these men will Make Socialism Great Again because socialism has never been great.
 And, no, bread makers are not the masterminds of our woes.

 What do you think can save Venezuela?
-Give us a call on our LIVE Author chat line to ask us a question or tell us what you think!We value your comments!
-Please weigh in on our comment section below.
+Give us a call on our LIVE Author chat line to ask us a question or tell us what you think!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com